 Each day, the clinical team at Psychology Consultants, Inc., strives to make a difference in the lives of their patients.
 Our team of dedicated and caring psychologists tell us that working with residents in long-term care facilities can truly be a rewarding and fulfilling experience.

-We sat down to talk with two of our team members, Ramone Ford, PhD, and Erika Staneff, PsyD, as they shared insights into their daily work.
+We sat down to talk with one of our team members, Ramone Ford, PhD, and former Clinical Director Erika Staneff, PsyD, as they shared insights into their daily work.

 - Q: What does a typical workday look like for you?
 Ramone Ford: "Most of us visit one facility per day.
 When I arrive at the facility, I try to connect with a social worker to see if there are any new issues or referrals.
 I also connect with the director of nursing.
 It's almost like rounds.
 I don't have a set schedule.
 I'll meet with patients anywhere from 30 minutes to an hour.
 I'd say on average I see about 8 per day."